-A residential development of approximately 10 dwellings on the land at The Beeches, High Street, as identified on the Policies Map (Appendix A), will be supported subject to the following criteria:
+A residential development of 10 dwellings on the land at The Beeches, High Street, as identified on the Policies Map (Appendix A), will be supported subject to the following criteria:

-- a) The design and layout respects and enhances the built, historic, local and wider natural environment; - b) It can be demonstrated the mix and tenure proposed meets the local identified need;

-- c) Onsite parking provision is provided in accordance with Policy HS4, Village Design Statement, unless it can be demonstrated that a reduction would not result in a significant increase in on street parking. - d) Private amenity space is provided in accordance with Policy HS4, Village Design Statement, unless it can be demonstrated that a reduction would not result in substandard amenity standards for future occupiers; - e) It can be demonstrated that an appropriate standard of access can be achieved for both vehicles and pedestrians; - f) A landscaping plan needs to be provided that will retain as many trees and environmental features as possible; - g) Where the development includes 10 or more dwellings, 30% of the new homes shall be provided as 1 and 2 bedroomed bungalows as affordable housing (rent and shared ownership). - h) Pre-determination archaeological evaluation is undertaken and the results submitted alongside any planning application.
+- a) The design and layout respects and enhances the built, historic, local and wider natural environment; - b) It can be demonstrated the mix and tenure proposed meets the local identified need; - c) No building will be more than two storeys high; - d) Onsite parking provision is provided in accordance with Policy HS4, Village Design Statement, unless it can be demonstrated that a reduction would not result in a significant increase in on street parking.
+In addition to those required by HS4 one additional visitor on street parking space is to be provided for every two dwellings; - e) Private amenity space is provided in accordance with Policy HS4, Village Design Statement, unless it can be demonstrated that a reduction would not result in substandard amenity standards for future occupiers; - f) It can be demonstrated that an appropriate standard of access can be achieved for both vehicles and pedestrians; - g) A landscaping plan needs to be provided that will retain as many trees and environmental features as possible; - h) Provision to be made of three 1 and 2 bedroomed bungalows as affordable housing (rent and shared ownership). - i) Pre-determination archaeological evaluation is undertaken and the results submitted alongside any planning application.

 Compliance: NP Objective 1; Delivering housing which both sustains the current and meets the future needs of the community.
-NP objective 7- encouraging and supporting our distinctive landscape which contributes to a sense of placed and community, including natural features such as small woodlands, in-field trees, hedgerows, ponds and streams which distinguish the Parish.
+NP objective 7- encouraging and supporting our distinctive landscape which contributes to a sense of placed and community, including natural features such as small woodlands, infield trees, hedgerows, ponds and streams which distinguish the Parish.
 BBLP2030: 4S, 30, 31, 55, 58S, 67S / NPPF 124, 126, 127, 128, 130